QuaeNocentDocent/omskemp/README.md

 ##Caveats

 - **This is a preview version of the solution** please feel free to experiment and report feedback.
 Installing the solution will make no arm to your running environment, but will ingest data into your OMS workspace.
-The format of the data can bechanged in future releases.
+The format of the data can be changed in future releases.
-- **This git repo is going to be moved** initially I thought it was a good idea to from from the mail OMS agent repo, but now I'm not sure this is a wise decision, since there are afew chances I'll able to submit a pull request to the main repo.
-Thus I'm going to create a dedicated repo for this solution.

 ##Solution goal